I will be presenting at the 2025 INFORMS Annual Meeting. I kindly invite you to attend my talk! (Please see the start page for more infomation)

 Peer Mentoring

-I have been privileged to mentor several junior students during my doctoral studies, leading to two distinct research projects.
+I have been privileged to mentor several junior students during my doctoral studies, leading to three distinct research projects.
 These experiences have been invaluable in refining my ability to formulate original research questions, guide projects from concept to completion, and foster students’ creativity by encouraging their ideas and building on their individual strengths.

 Project 1: A Microsimulation Study of Curb Space Operational Strategies and User Behaviors